College guidance

 College fairs and virtual visits are some of the most effective ways to learn about a school, and they're uniquely helpful to get to know a place.
 Use the Direct Apply feature on Cialfo to search for programs, shortlist them and apply with ease.

 To find a college that’s right for them, students need to put the time in, searching for schools, shortlisting the ones they like, researching them – and then repeating that process until they arrive at the ones they like best.
 They should always be open-minded: during the research process, they will almost certainly find new things that are important to them, and change the weight that they attach to each of their priorities.
 Finally, they should remember to call on the help of the experts: college counselors and Cialfo’s student education advisors can guide them through the journey.
-Watch the glimpses of the webinar to make the best use of our college research checklist.

 We are thankful to Jeff Neill, Director of College Counseling at Graded – the American School of São Paulo in Brazil for sharing the College Research Cycle and Fit Pie chart concept.